kinsta/hello-world-statamic/README.md

 ## Dependency Management
 **Statamic** is based on Laravel.
 This means that it's a regular PHP-based application, so during the deployment process Kinsta will automatically install dependencies defined in your `composer.json` file.

+## Environment Variables
+Note that **Statamic** requires few environment variables to be set:
+- `APP_KEY` - you can get the `APP_KEY` either by running `php artisan key:generate` locally or use [this generator](https://generate-random.org/laravel-key-generator)
+- `APP_KINSTA` - set it `true`.

 ## Required buildpacks
+> **Warning**
+> Your first deploy will fail in most cases because it won't have all the required **Buildbacks**.
+Remember to set them up after the first deployment.

-Because in most cases we want our application to also build our CSS/JS files we need to add two Buildpacks:
+In most cases we want our application to also build our CSS/JS files we need to add two Buildpacks:
 - Node JS
 - PHP

-## Environment Variables
-Note that **Statamic** requires few environment variables to be set:
-- `APP_KEY`
-- `APP_KINSTA` - set it `true`.

 ## Web Server Setup
 When deploying an application Kinsta will automatically create a web process with `heroku-php-apache2 public/`.
 It can be later altered in the `Processes` tab in the UI.